gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/using-a-plugin-in-your-site.md

 ---
-title: Using a Plugin in Your Site
+title: Add a Plugin to Your Site
 ---

 ## Introduction